Craig Zucker: Social issues

 During the 2021 legislative session and following the suicide of Jamie Raskin's son, Tommy, Cullison introduced a bill named for Tommy that would allow people to opt into periodic calls from 2-1-1 crisis counselors.
 The bill passed and was signed into law by Governor Hogan.

+During the 2026 legislative session, Zucker introduced a bill to codify federal protections drawn from the U.S. Supreme Court's 1999 decision in Olmstead v.
+L.C., which made it illegal to discriminate against people with disabilities in community settings.

 Taxes

 During the 2012 legislative session, Zucker introduced legislation that would provide income tax breaks on up to $2 million of forgiven mortgage debt.
 The bill passed and was signed into law by Governor Martin O'Malley.

 In 2013, Zucker voted for a bill to index the state's fuel taxes to inflation to pay for transportation projects.

 Transportation

 During the 2020 legislative session, Zucker introduced a bill that would require the state to provide at least $500 million toward Maryland Transit Administration projects annually for five years.
 The bill died in committee.

 In 2021, Zucker introduced legislation that would prohibit the Maryland Transit Administration from purchasing buses that are not zero-emission.